Pupil Premium 2018-2019

 - Supporting trip costs, supporting external tutoring costs

 - Use of SAM learning, an online learning platform

 - Extended Library Opening hours to ensure availability of resources

-The impact of this funding is demonstrated by our continuing excellent results at GCSE, remaining above National Average in all key measures at KS4.
+The impact of this funding is demonstrated by our continuing excellent results at GCSE, remaining above National Average at KS4.

 The analysis of GCSE data shows that we continue to be aspirational for our Pupil Premium students, ensuring that they are able to achieve and make progress alongside all other pupils.